datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 <hr>

+You have been put in the `dental` directory.
+(We will now stop reminding you of this...)
 How many files were changed by the commit whose hash starts with `aa5991c6`?
 (Remember, you only need to type the first few characters of the hash.)